There is growing evidence that trust is fundamentally important to be an effective regulator.1

 They want us to be fair, transparent, responsive, empathic and accountable.6 We are committed to

-these behaviours, which will guide our stakeholder engagement, can be found in our service charter.
+these behaviours, which will guide our stakeholder engagement, and can be found in our service charter.

 We recognise that there are many types of engagement, which suit specific stakeholders differently.